 Distance from London to Toronto: 3,580 miles

-Air Canada and British Airways fly direct from London to Toronto.
+Air Canada and British Airways have direct business class flights to Toronto from London

 Air Canada operates the Boeing 787 Dreamliner between London Heathrow and Toronto, which features 20 International Business Class seats with direct aisle access.
 The cabin features Executive Pods with an adjustable cushion system that can be extended to an 80-inch, lie flat bed, as well as a headrest with in-built massage function – a unique feature for Business Class.
 Personal entertainment systems are the largest available in Business Class on any North American carrier, measuring 18-inches and equipped with touch screen handsets.
 If you’re a coffee drinker you’ll be pleased to know that Air Canada serves freshly brewed Lavazza cappuccinos and espressos to give you your caffeine fix.